Backpacking in Pristina/Prishtina | Kosovo

 Kosovo declared independence from Serbia on February 17 2008.

-As of March 2 2020, only 97 out of the 193 UN member states recognize Kosovo.
-For me, Kosovo is my 96th Country and Territory visited, see my all-time map.
+As of March 2 2020, only 97 out of the 193 UN member states recognise Kosovo.
+For me, Kosovo is my 96th Country and Territory visited.
+Check out my post on all the countries and territories I have backpacked

-As of March 2 2020, only 97 out of the 193 UN member states recognize Kosovo.
-For me, Kosovo is my 96th Country and Territory visited, see my all-time map.
+As of March 2 2020, only 97 out of the 193 UN member states recognise Kosovo.
+For me, Kosovo is my 96th Country and Territory visited.
+Check out my post on all the countries and territories I have backpacked

 From Beograd, I travelled to Pristina.
 And I tell ya, I spent 6 nights in Pristina and I loved my time there.

-Union Hotel: Built-in 1927 on the corner of Bulevardi Nene Tereze by the Pavarësisë park.
+The Union Hotel, built-in 1927 on the corner of Bulevardi Nene Tereze by the Pavarësisë park.
 The image is taken from the balcony at the Prishtina Center Hostel.

 In 2001 Kosovo Albanians erected a monument of Skanderbeg, a medieval Albanian who fought against Ottoman forces, in the centre of Prishtina.

-Radio Kosova building: Designed by the Slovenjia Projekt.
-A fine example of 80's style architecture, on George Bush Street.
+Designed by the Slovenjia Projekt, the Radio Kosova Buioding is a fine example of 80's style architecture, on George Bush Street.

 Bill Clinton statue on Bulevardi Bill Klinton.
 Unveiled November 1 in 2009 as a way of thanking Bill Clinton for his help in their struggle with the Government of Yugoslavia.